 - Allow it to cool for at least 2 hours on a wire rack before slicing.

-A recipe adapted from The Cook’s Illustrated Cookbook.
+A recipe adapted from The Cook’s Illustrated (affiliate link) Cookbook.